jni/my-documents/blog/ghpages.markdown

 The process is definitely full of gotchas, though, and you'll run into issues for anything other than single pages.
-I'm making this list for my own future reference, and so that I can finally close the umpteen tabs I have open on the topic. =P But I hope someone else will find it useful!
+I'm making this list for my own future reference, and so that I can finally close the umpteen tabs I have open on the topic!
+But I hope someone else will find it useful.

 ## 1. Jekyll lets you write Markdown, but it's not GitHub-Flavored Markdown